March 16-19, 2015

 UW-Whitewater Perkins Stadium is an all-weather Field Turf facility that will allow this camp to be held under almost all weather conditions.

-We will have 2 time slots and can accommodate a maximum of 45 players per session.
+We will have one time slot and can accommodate a maximum of 45 players.

 What To Bring